metal3-io/ironic-hardware-inventory-recorder-image/README.md

 launched in a mode where introspection data is periodically transmitted to an attached ironic-inspector instance.

-ironic-inspector is located via Multicast DNS.
+The ironic-inspector is service located via mdns name *baremetal-introspection._openstack._tcp.local.*